-- Generation the production of electricity at generating stations using nuclear, natural gas, hydro, solar, wind, biofuel or other sources of energy; - Transmission the transfer of electricity from generating stations to local areas using large, highvoltage power lines; and - Distribution the delivery of electricity to homes and businesses within local areas using relatively low-voltage power lines.
+- Generation the production of electricity at generating stations using nuclear, natural gas, hydro, solar, wind, biofuel or other sources of energy; - Transmission the transfer of electricity from generating stations to local areas using large, high-voltage power lines; and - Distribution the delivery of electricity to homes and businesses within local areas using relatively low-voltage power lines.

 Electricity produced at generating stations is boosted to high voltages by nearby transformers so that the electricity can be transmitted long distances over transmission lines with limited power loss.
 The voltage is then reduced [stepped down] at terminal stations for supply to electricity distributors or large customers.
 Electricity distributors carry the electricity to distribution transformers that further reduce the voltage for supply to local customers.
-Electricity is distributed in the Province through a network of local electricity distributors that includes municipal electricity distributors, privately owned electricity distributors, and Hydro One.
+Electricity distributors that includes municipal electricity distributors, privately owned electricity distributors and Hydro One.
 This traditional structure is evolving and has the potential to become more decentralized as local customers invest in distributed energy resources such as behind-the-meter generation facilities and energy storage systems.
 Distributed energy resources connected directly to local electricity distribution grids can serve various functions ranging from selling power to the bulk or local electricity grid to providing reliability services and voltage control.